elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 {:ok, :"foo@computer-name"}
 ```

 Our first distributed task retrieves the name of the node the task is running on.
-Notice we have given an anonymous function to `Task.Supervisor.async/2` but, in distributed cases, it is preferable to give the module, function and arguments explicitly:
+Notice we have given an anonymous function to `Task.Supervisor.async/2` but, in distributed cases, it is preferable to give the module, function, and arguments explicitly:

 ```iex
 iex> task = Task.Supervisor.async {KV.RouterTasks, :"foo@computer-name"}, Kernel, :node, []